Pepijn van Houwelingen: First House term

-In September 2022, Van Houwelingen posted a picture on Twitter of Ministers Ernst Kuipers and Karien van Gennip raising a flag of the United Nation's Sustainable Development Goals (SDGs) alongside the same picture where the flag had been replaced by the one of Nazi Germany.
+In September 2022, Van Houwelingen posted a picture on Twitter of Ministers Ernst Kuipers and Karien van Gennip raising a flag of the United Nations' Sustainable Development Goals (SDGs) alongside the same picture where the flag had been replaced by the one of Nazi Germany.
 It was accompanied by the caption "The facade and reality".
 Both cabinet members filed a criminal complaint, and D66 parliamentary group leader Jan Paternotte pled for Van Houwelingen to be suspended as a House member through a complaint to the Board of Inquiry on Integrity for endangering the ministers.
 Van Houwelingen removed his social media post in favor of another one with the same image where the SDGs flag had been replaced by a communist hammer and sickle flag, stating this was a more appropriate comparison.
 He did not apologize for his original tweet but did call it possibly inappropriate and clumsy.
 Van Houwelingen received a €450 fine from the Public Prosecution Service for insult, which was converted into a suspended fine by a court in October 2024.
 He announced that he would appeal the decision.